Getting to Know Your Neighborhood: Chinatown

 160 Kingston St.

 Just outside the Chinatown gate, the neighborhood’s formal entrance, is a small park featuring a giant floor chessboard, bamboo gardens, and a large mural.
 It’s a quiet place to enjoy a takeout meal, a refuge from the area’s bustling sidewalks.
-The area used to be a highway exit ramp, but is now part of the Rose Fitzgerald Kennedy Greenway, named for the mother of President John F. Kennedy (Hon.’55).
+The area used to be a highway exit ramp, but is now part of the Rose Fitzgerald Kennedy Greenway, named for President John F. Kennedy’s mother.
 The Greenway was created when Boston’s Big Dig construction project moved previously elevated roadways underground, making way for a mile-and-a-half stretch of parks and green space that today winds through Chinatown, the Wharf District, and the North End.

 My Thai Vegan Cafe